-- Overtime pay is computed at 1.5 times your standard straight time rate of pay for each hour that you perform work in excess of forty (40) hours in a work week. - You are expected to follow the One Day Rest in Seven Act, which requires you to be sure to take one full day's rest in every seven (7) day workweek.
+- Overtime pay is computed at 1.5 times your standard straight time rate of pay for each hour that you perform work in excess of forty (40) hours in a work week. - You are expected to follow the One Day Rest in Seven Act, which requires you to be sure to take one full day's rest in every seven (7) day workweek in for Wisconsin employees, and for Illinois employees to in take one full day's rest every seven (7) consecutive days.
 You are also required to take all scheduled break periods and you are not permitted to work in lieu of breaks when scheduled.
-In the event you volunteer to work 7 days straight in Illinois, you will be asked to sign a form verifying you volunteered. - You are not authorized to work overtime unless specifically directed to do so by the client supervisor and/or as otherwise assigned in advance by AZI.
+In the event you volunteer to work 7 consecutive days in Illinois, you will be asked to sign a form verifying you volunteered. - You are not authorized to work overtime unless specifically directed to do so by the client supervisor and/or as otherwise assigned in advance by AZI.